soccershoe/JustAnotherAdmin/_posts/2019-01-1-JustAnotherAdmin-site-launched.md

 date: 2019-01-01
 ---

-I'm putting this on the interwebs.
-Putting together a central knowledge location for myself.
-Sharing with the world and seeing if I can learn anything in the process.
+I'm putting things on the interwebs.
+And putting together a central knowledge location for myself.
+I'm also sharing this with the world, and putting myself out there, so I can learn things in the process.

 {{ more }}